Enrique Russell

-Tokia Enrique Zidane Russell Jr (born 5 February 2000) is a Bermudian footballer who plays as a forward for Brockenhurst on loan from AFC Totton.
-He has also represented Bermuda at senior international level.
+Tokia Enrique Zidane Russell Jr (born 5 February 2000) is a Bermudian footballer who plays as a forward for PHC Zebras and the Bermuda national team.

 Club career

-Growing up, Russell had a two year spell living in Spain that included a trial with Barcelona.
+Growing up, Russell had a two-year spell living in Spain that included a trial with Barcelona.
 During that time, he also played for the Cornellà academy alongside compatriate Kane Crichlow.
 In 2017, he joined Ilkeston Town.
 Later that year, he remained in England to study at Sparsholt College and played for the AFC Bournemouth academy.
 After returning from injury, he joined Cheadle Town before once again returning to play for PHC Zebras.
 In August 2022, he joined Southern League Division One South side AFC Totton and spent time on loan at Totton & Eling.
 Later in the year, he was on loan at fellow Wessex League side Brockenhurst and scored a hat-trick in a cup match against Romsey Town.
+He rejoined PHC Zebras the following season and was part of the squad which lifted the Bermudian Premier Division title.

 International career

 Russell made his debut for Bermuda in March 2021, scoring in a 3–0 friendly win over the Bahamas.
+He was a part of the Bermuda U23 side who finished fourth in the 2023 Island Games.